opoplawski/ansible-pfsense/README.md

 ## Operation

-It works by editing /cf/conf/config.xml using xml.etree.ElementTree, then calling the appropriate php update function via the pfsense php developer shell.
+Modules in the collection works by editing `/cf/conf/config.xml` using xml.etree.ElementTree, then calling the appropriate php update function via the pfsense php developer shell.